merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Refining individual MAGs: the curation step

 {:.warning}
-**Why do we need to curate bins?** Please see [this paper](https://doi.org/10.1128/mBio.00725-19) to see how poorly refined bins can influence ecological and evolutionary insights we gain from MAGs.
+**Why do we need to curate bins?** Please see [this paper](https://doi.org/10.1128/mBio.00725-19) to see how poorly refined {% include ARTIFACT name="bin" text="bins" %} can influence ecological and evolutionary insights we gain from MAGs.
 There is also a step-by-step workflow to describe steps of manual curation [here](http://merenlab.org/data/refining-espinoza-mags/).

 {:.warning}
 **Why not relying only on single-copy core genes to estimate purity of a genome bin?** Let's think about this altogether.
 But once we are done with this, please see the relevant section in [this study](https://t.co/tlnQvIGsIw).

-To straighten the quality of the `MAGs` collection, it is possible to visualize individual bins and if needed, refine them.
+To straighten the quality of the `MAGs` collection, it is possible to visualize individual {% include ARTIFACT name="bin" text="bins" %} and if needed, refine them.
 For this we use the program `anvi-refine`.
-For instance, if you were to be interested in refining one of the bins in our current collection, you could run this command:
+For instance, if you were to be interested in refining one of the {% include ARTIFACT name="bin" text="bins" %} in our current collection, you could run this command:

 ``` bash
 anvi-refine -p PROFILE.db \